gibbok/notes-next-js/nextjs-13.md

 - Root layout: Applies to all routes
 - Regular layout: Applies to specific routes

+## Error
+You'll be able to create an Error Boundary that will catch errors within a subtree by adding a error.js file and default exporting a React Component.

 Files inside app will be rendered on the server as React Server Components.